Credits:

 (creator, performer)

-Adam’s award-winning solo shows have played across North America, including BAKER’S DOZEN: 12 Angry Puppets (Best Solo Show, Montreal Fringe; BC Touring Council Award), and THE FAMILY CROW: A Murder Mystery (Best New Play, London Fringe; Best Original Script, Orlando Fringe).
-Other shows include How to Hug a Porcupine the virtual theatrical production, and most recently, Ferry Tale, which will live on as part of an exhibition at the Sault Ste.
-Marie Museum.
-But let's be honest: what people seem to care about most is Spencer Stays Inside, his pandemic-era web series.
-Also a sought-after puppet builder, Adam has designed and built puppets for companies like Young People's Theatre, WhyNot Theatre, Neptune Theatre in Halifax, Rogers TV, ABC Family, CBC, and Nickelodeon.
-He has been a puppetry director/consultant for The Grand in London, The Capitol Theatre in Port Hope, and many others.
-Adam holds an honours degree from the University of Waterloo in Theatre and in Arts and Business.
-He spent three seasons as the Assistant Artistic Director of the Victoria Playhouse Petrolia, and has been an artist in residence with The Puppetsmithery in Australia, Ontario Culture Days, and Tarragon Theatre.
+Adam’s award-winning solo shows, including BAKER’S DOZEN: 12 Angry Puppets (Best Solo Show, Montreal Fringe; BC Touring Council Award) and THE FAMILY CROW: A Murder Mystery (Best New Play, London Fringe; Best Original Script, Orlando Fringe), have toured extensively across North America, earning critical acclaim.
+On others' stages, Adam has appeared in the first Canadian casts of Avenue Q (Princeton/Rod) and Disney’s Frozen (Olaf).
+Also a sought-after puppet designer and builder, Adam has created puppets for companies such as Neptune Theatre, CBC, and Nickelodeon.
+He has been a puppetry director/consultant for The Grand Theatre in London, The Capitol Theatre, and countless others.
+Adam spent three seasons as the Assistant Artistic Director of the Victoria Playhouse Petrolia, and has been an artist in residence with The Puppetsmithery in Australia, Ontario Culture Days, and Tarragon Theatre.
 He was a 2023 nominee for the Johanna Metcalf Performing Arts Prize.
 Currently he can be seen on Lido TV on CBC Gem (official selection, TIFF), as well as The Fabulous Show with Fay & Fluffy on Family Jr. (Canadian Screen Awards Winner) as Fuzz the hamster.
+He also contributed as a writer for the series.
 AdamFrancisProulx.com |

 Byron Laviolette